Tagaryū Shōji

 Tagaryū Shōji (Japanese: 多賀竜 昇司, born February 15, 1958) is a former sumo wrestler from Hitachi, Ibaraki Prefecture, Japan.
 The highest rank he reached was sekiwake.
 In 1984 he won a top division yūshō or tournament championship from the maegashira ranking.
-He is now a sumo coach and head of the Kagamiyama stable as well as a director of the Japan Sumo Association.
+After retiring in 1991 he became a sumo coach and head of the Kagamiyama stable, as well as a director of the Japan Sumo Association.